 This turkey quiche is an inventive and delicious way to use that leftover turkey.
-And the fact that it's made without a pie crust makes it a super easy preparation.
-The quiche can also be made with ham or a combination of ham and turkey.
-Or add some crumbled cooked bacon for smoky flavor.
+And the fact that it doesn't call for a pie crust makes it a super easy preparation.
+The quiche can also be made with ham or a combination of ham and turkey, or add some crumbled cooked bacon for smoky flavor.

-I used red poblano peppers and pepper jack cheese in this flavorful quiche (pictured), but feel free to make this quiche with less heat using Cheddar jack cheese and sweet red bell pepper.
+Red poblano peppers and pepper jack cheese go into this flavorful quiche, but feel free to make this quiche with less heat using Cheddar jack cheese and sweet red bell pepper.

 The turkey quiche makes a wonderful brunch, lunch, or dinner dish.
 If you go with the Southwest peppers and cheese, serve it with sour cream, salsa, or guacamole.
 Add a simple tossed salad and you'll have a fabulous meal.